How to Choose Cabinet Hardware

 However, a single longer pull can also achieve a clean, contemporary look.

-The choice depends on aesthetic direction:
+The choice depends on the overall design direction:

-- Two handles feel more traditional and balanced.
+- Two handles feel more traditional and balanced

-- One extended pull feels more modern and streamlined.
+- One extended pull feels more modern and streamlined

 In either case, alignment across adjacent drawers is essential for a considered finish.